 If you’re looking to buy your first bike (or at least, your first one since childhood), then it’s important to know that there are a few considerations that you will need to bear in mind.

 From understanding what your cycling goals are, through to what kind of bike, accessories and equipment is best suited for your needs.
-This guide will help you through a range of factors and considerations that you’ll want to think about before buying your first bike.
+This guide will help you through a range of factors and considerations that you’ll want to think about before choosing your first bike.

 Table of Contents